YP-Learning/LetUs-C/src/Ch6-More-Complex-Repetitions/C/README.md

 h.
 Write a program to generate all Pythagorean Triplets with side length less than or equal to 30.
 [Solution](./h.c)

 i.
 Population of a town today is 100,000.
 The population has increased steadily at the rate of 10% per year for the last 10 years.
 Write a program to determine the population at the end of each year in the last decade.
 [Solution](./i.c)

+j.
+Ramanujan number is the smallest number that can be expresssed as sum of two cubes in two different ways.
+Write a program to print all such numbers up to a reasonable limit.
+[Solution](./j.c)